-It’s the journey and the destination
+It’s the journey and the destination23rd November 2020

-Much as we would all like to stop talking about the global pandemic and get back on with our lives, the reality is it’s most likely here to stay for quite a while.
+As much as we would all like to stop talking about the global pandemic and get back on with our lives, the reality is it’s most likely here to stay for quite a while.
 We can all agree that some pretty drastic and dramatic changes happened to our spending habits as an immediate result of the pandemic, and in particular, during lockdown.
 Physical shopping has now become time-consuming, logistically more difficult (with the added complication of queues, masks and regular sanitisation) and in hard Covid-hit areas, downright dangerous.
 It’s hardly surprising that so much of our consumer lifestyle is now performed without any human contact.

 According to McKinsey, e-commerce spending went up 30% from the beginning of March through to mid-April.
 And the increase in online shopping has changed the expectations of online shoppers.
 For example, free delivery and returns are now expected as standard, with extended return periods.
 Stores are expected to have apps through which purchases can be made quickly and easily.